NFL Divisional Round Preview: Four matchups that will decide conference championships

 The veteran Stafford faces the rising star Williams in Sunday night's primetime showdown.

-Chicago’s home-field advantage at Soldier Field cannot be understated.
+Chicago’s home-field advantage at Soldier Field cannot be overstated.
 The Bears went 7-2 at home this season, and the crowd’s energy during the comeback against Green Bay reached levels not seen since the 1985 Super Bowl team.
 Ben Johnson’s offense has found its identity in the second half of the season, utilizing Williams’ mobility and arm talent in ways that make the Bears nearly impossible to defend when clicking.
 The no-huddle package they unveiled against the Packers exhausted Green Bay’s defense and will likely appear again against Los Angeles.

 Written by